holman57/url-cycle/README.md

   - The `cls()` function ensures the console remains clean by clearing irrelevant or outdated output during each cycle.

 - **Command-Line Configuration:**
-  - Modify cycling behaviors and preferences using command-line arguments to suit your workflow requirements.
+  - Modify cycling behaviors and preferences using command-line arguments, including support for timeout intervals and enhanced cycling rules.

 ---